Okauchee in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2002 by Wisconsin Historical Society.
 (Marker Number 483.)

 Topics and series.
-This historical marker is listed in these topic lists: Notable Places • Settlements & Settlers.
+This historical marker is listed in these topic lists: Notable Places • Settlements & Settlers .
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical year for this entry is 1839.

 Location.
 43° 6.738′ N, 88° 26.395′ W. Marker is in Okauchee, Wisconsin, in Waukesha County.
-Marker is at the intersection of Wisconsin Ave and W. Lake Dr., on the right when traveling west on Wisconsin Ave.
+It is at the intersection of Wisconsin Ave and W. Lake Dr., on the right when traveling west on Wisconsin Ave.
 Marker is located on west side of roundabout at intersection of Wisconsin Ave. and Lake Dr. Touch for map.
 Marker is in this post office area: Okauchee WI 53069, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Nashotah Mission (approx. 2.2 miles away); Stone Bank (approx. 2.6 miles away); The Inn at Pine Terrace (approx. 2.8 miles away); Bishop Jackson Kemper Home Built 1849 (approx. 3 miles away); St. John's Military Academy (approx. 3.7 miles away); Northwestern Military and Naval Academy (approx. 3.7 miles away); Cushing Memorial Park (approx. 3.8 miles away); Delafield Fish Hatchery (approx. 3.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Nashotah Mission (approx. 2.2 miles away); Stone Bank (approx. 2.6 miles away); The Wizard of Oz (approx. 2.9 miles away); Bishop Jackson Kemper Home Built 1849 (approx. 3 miles away); Gustaf Unonius, New Upsala, and the Scandinavian Parish (approx. 3.6 miles away); St. John's Military Academy (approx. 3.7 miles away); Northwestern Military and Naval Academy (approx. 3.7 miles away); Cushing Memorial Park (approx. 3.8 miles away).